SteveBarnett/Remixing/_thinking/strugferring.md

 - Part of this is the human story-making brain, finding a way to survive something deeply painful and traumatic.
 - Part of it is that this is what a fully-lived human life is like.
 One without any ups and downs would be flat, lifeless, meaningless.
 - Part of it is that this big gap, taking a big hit, is what promotes growth.

+Big struggle events can also increase the sense of meaning and connection and other positive feelings.
+Other intense experiences, often dangerous, can often have the same effect.
+There is a casual link between the positive feelings and the intensive, often struggle, event.
+And, the heightened senses and emotions make the positive things more intense.

+However, I think it's a mistake to assume that the best way to get those positive feelings again is a repeat of the initial experience.
+For example, a war reporter may find their appreciation and gratitude for life and the people around that much increased after coming home from the war zone.
+That does not mean that going back a war zone is the best way to get those feelings again.
+Additionally, habituation will have an impact in lessening both sides.